rickardlindberg/rickardlindberg.me/writing/agdpp-thinking-about-test-setup/index.markdown

 in the `BalloonShooter` class.
 So what we want to test can't be tested at this level.

-Perhaps there is a story missing.
-Something that talks about the initial state of the game.
-Which should be something like the balloon falls down and the arrow stays still.

 ## Where to test?

-I'm a fan of testing as much as possible.
-What I want is for my test suite to tell me within a couple of seconds if I made a mistake.
-I want that to be true for *any* change.
-That means I need high test coverage.

-But writing all tests as "top-level tests" which includes all objects is not a good idea.
+Writing all tests as "top-level tests" which includes all objects is not a good idea.
 The test setup will get complicated.
 The asserts will get difficult to write.
 The test will be slower.